997qj8kh9f731hjol9j028o0ioj2q8/proxy-admin/README.md

 A simple but powerful proxy admin with a lot of built-in commands.

 ## About
 This is an undetected and safe proxy admin made to run smoothly without causing issues.
-It’s lightweight, stable, and easy to work with.
+It’s lightweight, stable, and easy to work with

 ## Features
 - Large amount of admin commands
-- Moderation tools
-- Player utilities
-- Movement commands
-- Fun commands
+- well made commands
-- Server-related tools
-- Easy to expand and customize

 ## Performance
 Built to be efficient and not heavy on resources.